 - Best practices to raise awareness in the general public about the heritage and culture of people of African descent and around the IDPAD broader goals and actions

 - Advise Council on emerging issues and trends of significance to Black communities as they relate to City services and programs through semi-annual reports

 - How to ensure the interests and needs of Black communities are reflected in City programs and service delivery.

-The committee is also expected to engage people of African descent and other community members through a series of at least three public workshops and one town hall meeting, to include the ideas of the broader community of the work of the IDPAD Advisory Committee and the City of Victoria’s work in implementing the IDPAD proclamation.
+The Committee will also engage people of African descent and other community members through a series of at least three public workshops and one town hall meeting, to include the ideas of the broader community of the work of the IDPAD Advisory Committee and the City of Victoria’s work in implementing the IDPAD proclamation.

 For more information, please read the Terms of Reference.